 The second piece is Nonsemble’s most significant work so far.
 A 30 minute work using the moves of 1953 championship game of Go, Go Seigen vs. Fujisawa Kuranosuke is an experiment in extracting musical ideas from abstract patterns and sequences, and allowing these ideas to develop intuitively into a large-scale work.
 CutCommon’s Steph Eslake describes the result as blending “post-rock and minimalism to craft a monumental contemporary classic”.
 Written and premiered in 2014, the piece has been performed in America at the Bang on a Can Summer Festival, across Norway as part of DonkeyJam’s “Games For Ensemble” Tour, and has been featured numerous times on WNYC’s New Sounds with John Schafer.
 However, it has only twice been performed with the full live visuals crafted to accompany its premiere, and both of these only in Brisbane.
-This would be the first time Go Seigen would be performed in Sydney, and the first performance with Jaymis Loveday’s bespoke visual accompaniment outside of Brisbane.
+This is the first time Go Seigen will be performed in New South Wales, and the first performance with Jaymis Loveday’s bespoke visual accompaniment outside of Brisbane.

 Program current at time of publishing but may be subject to change.